Present Perfect Continuous Tense

 We

-We use the present perfect continuous tense to talk about an action that started in the past and stopped recently.
+started in the past and stopped recently.
 There is usually a result now.

 I'm tired because I've been running.